springernature/vpat/nature-content-discovery.md

 <ul>
 <li>501 (Web)(Software)</li>
 </ul></td>
-<td>Supports with Exceptions</td>
+<td>Partially supports</td>
 <td>
 All images that we supply provide alternate text or descriptions; background images such as icons on user interface elements are identified in text.
+<br><br>
 We mark up some images so that they can be ignored by Assistive Technologies if they are [_pure decoration_](https://www.w3.org/TR/WCAG21/#dfn-pure-decoration) (as defined by WCAG 2.0).
+<br><br>
 Background images that we supply are always decorative.
+<br><br>
 Third party scripts may inject non-text content without text alternatives.
 These include images in advertising scripts and in the "manage cookies" privacy centre.
 </td>
 </tr>
 <tr>